kenzchiiro/mq-service-golang/README.md

-# 📖 Tutorial: Working with RabbitMQ in Golang by examples
+# 📖 RabbitMQ in Golang by examples

 This tutorial is more aimed at those who just want to understand how to working with a message broker in Go.